 Hb=hemoglobin; HbF=fetal hemoglobin; RBCT=red blood cell transfusion.

-Trial 3: A long-term observational study evaluating the safety and efficacy of CASGEVY for up to 15 years post infusion1,4
+Patients who complete or discontinue Trial 1 are encouraged to enroll in a long-term observational study for up to 15 years post infusion1,4

 Exclusion criteria4